clarklindev/threejourney/24-advancedtechniques-environment-map/readme.md

   - S - scale
 - change light intensity
   - Object data properties (lightbulb icon) -> power -> 1000w

-- ensure light is visible in scene
+- ##### ensure light is visible in scene
   - object properties (square icon) -> visibility -> ray visibility -> check Camera
   - now in render mode (z-> rendered) you can see the light
+  - NOTE: if you cant find ray visibility - change rendering engine to cycles
+      * Eevee render engine by default, just switch to Cycles engine and it will all be there.

 #### preview scene / render scene / save render as environment map